PPM 9-11, Informal Procedures and Process

 3.2 Initial Action Following Receipt of Complaint

-On many occasions individuals or groups present informal complaints to a responsible administrator(s) of the University.
+On occasion, individuals or groups present informal complaints to a responsible administrator(s) of the University.
 Responsible administrators, upon hearing such complaint(s), shall in their administrative positions determine whether the complaint merits further action or investigation.
+The University is open to comments from the University community or other interested individuals.
+Individuals who are not students, staff, or faculty members cannot proceed against a faculty member under this policy; however, such comments should be directed to appropriate University officials who should respond in a timely fashion.
+The President, Provost, Dean, or responsible administrator may determine whether investigation or further action is warranted on behalf of the University in response to such complaints.
 In order to obtain additional information concerning the complaint, the responsible administrator may take such actions as the following:

 3.2.1 Discussion with the respondent to obtain additional information